Why POS Machines make Terrible Time Clocks

 Most POS solutions available in the market today have some form of time clock feature included.
 It might seem to be a cost-efficient and convenient method at first, but it has more problems than benefits in the long run.

-The disadvantages of integrating time and attendance with your POS are:
+The disadvantages of integrating time and attendance with your POS machine are:

-- Security – By definition, the POS has sales information and cash.
+- Security: By definition, the POS machine has sales information and cash.
 As much as possible, you should limit those who need to use it.
-If your POS is your time clock, all of your employees have access to it.
+If your POS machine is your time clock, all of your employees have access to it.
 This means that you’re more prone to theft and other forms of security breaches.

 But why are a lot of businesses integrating time and attendance with their POS?
 The reason behind using the POS as the time clock is that attendance data is stored with sales data.
 With all these information in one location, managers are able to see the restaurant’s performance at a glance.